 If the student has registered at any other college or university since attending Northwest Nazarene University, a transcript from those institutions must be sent to the Office of Enrollment Services.

 ADMISSION CATEGORIES

 The Admission Committee must review the application of any student, applying for admission, who is under 17 years of age.
 Additional information may be requested.
-Once a student's application is received, he or she must go through a two-step process before enrolling at NNU: clearance for admission and clearance for enrollment.
-Clearance for admission is broken into two categories.

 STANDARD ADMISSION